 Junior tutor classes are grouped according to year level and will be the same as their core class.
 Year 9 tutor classes will have a number of Year 13 peer mentors associated.
-Their role is to provide an extra layer of support between students and their house tutor
+Their role is to provide an extra layer of support between students and their Kaiarahi (Tutor Teacher).

-Senior tutor classes are horizontal at Year 11 and vertical through Years 12-13.
+Senior tutor classes are horizontal at Year 11 and vertical through Years